 In digital currency, an address is basically a destination where a user sends and receives digital currency.
 In a way, it is similar to a bank account.
-These addressses usually include a long series of letters and numbers.
+These addresses usually include a long series of letters and numbers.

-An altcoin is a digital currency other than bitcoin.
+An altcoin is a digital currency other than Bitcoin.
 There were more than 1,000 altcoins listed on data source CoinMarketCap at the time of this writing.
-Another way of describing the term "altcoin" is referring to it as an alternative protocol asset, meaning that it follows a protocol (set of rules) that's different than that of bitcoin.
+Another way of describing the term "altcoin" is referring to it as an alternative protocol asset, meaning that it follows a protocol (set of rules) that's different than that of Bitcoin.

 In crypto, arbitrage refers to taking advantage of the price difference between two different exchanges.
-If bitcoin is selling for £8,950 on one exchange and £9,000 on another, a trader can buy the digital currency on the first exchange and sell it on the second for a modest profit.
+If Bitcoin is selling for £8,950 on one exchange and £9,000 on another, a trader can buy the digital currency on the first exchange and sell it on the second for a modest profit.

 "ATH" is an abbreviation of "all-time high."
 This term can be quite helpful to know for tracking the digital currency markets.
 These assets are so volatile, so keeping their ATH in mind can prove valuable.
 A digital currency could potentially hit several local highs before rising to a new all-time high.